xraySMULu/project-3/README.md

 7. **Scalability and Adaptability**: The app's modular architecture allows for easy expansion, making it adaptable for various use cases, such as education, entertainment, or creative writing tools.

-### Additional questions that surfaced and plan for future development
+## Additional questions that surfaced
-### Additional Questions That Surfaced

 1.  **How can we improve the coherence of AI-generated stories?**